pameyer52/spsi/README.md

 ## Description:

-SPSI (simplest possible structure interpolator) is a tool for creating intermediate macromolecular structures from a pair of endpoint structures - otherwise known as morphs.
+SPSI (simplest possible structure interpolator) is a tool for creating intermediate macromolecular structures from a pair of structures - otherwise known as morphs.
 These can be useful for illustrating conformational changes in macromolecules, and are often displayed as movies.
+The startpoint and endpoint models are input as PDB (Protein Data Bank) files, and the output is a multi-model PDB file containing both input models and the interpolated intermediate models.

 There are other ways to do this (see the Alternatives section below), which may have more features.
 SPSI is an attempt to handle things as simply as possible (in an effort to reduce potential installation and configuration issues).